Music of the Back to the Future franchise: The Back to the Future Trilogy

-The Back to the Future Trilogy is a soundtrack compilation album, released by Varèse Sarabande on September 21, 1999.
-The album is a compilation of Alan Silvestri compositions from all three Back to the Future film scores, as well the theme from Back to the Future: The Ride.
-Whilst the tracks from Part III are from the film's original soundtrack, the tracks for Part I, Part II and The Ride are re-recorded renditions performed by John Debney and the Royal Scottish National Orchestra at the Glasgow City Halls.
+The Back to the Future Trilogy is a soundtrack compilation album released by Varèse Sarabande on September 21, 1999.
+The album compiles Alan Silvestri compositions from all three Back to the Future film scores, as well as the theme from Back to the Future: The Ride.
+Although the tracks from Part III are taken from the film's original soundtrack, the tracks for Part I, Part II and The Ride are re-recorded versions performed by John Debney and the Royal Scottish National Orchestra at the Glasgow City Halls.